 - create an account if they don’t already have one

-- log into their student finance online account and submit their application
+- log into their account and submit their application

 - send us any evidence we ask for

 Continuing students can reapply for their student finance at www.studentfinancewales.co.uk

 If they haven’t applied before, they’ll need their passport details and birth certificate to hand.

 Students should apply as soon as possible to make sure they have their student finance in place for the start of their course.

 They can apply up to 9 months after the start of their course.
-If they apply after this, then there's no guarantee they'll receive any funding.
+If they apply after this, there's no guarantee they'll receive any funding.

 All students have to provide some evidence when they apply for student finance for the first time.